armujahid/tyk-docs/tyk-docs/content/getting-started/using-oas-definitions.md

 ### Schemas

 We have a schema that will allow you to use a 3rd party editor when creating a Tyk OAS API.
-The schema is available from the following [GitHub repo](https://github.com/TykTechnologies/tyk-schemas/blob/main/JSON/draft-04/schema_apidefoas.json).
+It is available from our [Tyk Schemas GitHub repo](https://github.com/TykTechnologies/tyk-schemas).

 ### Visual Studio Code Extension
-We have published a Tyk VS Code extension that provides Tyk API schema support (not just OAS) in the [marketplace](https://marketplace.visualstudio.com/items?itemName=TykTechnologiesLimited.tyk-schemas).
+We have published a Tyk VS Code extension that provides Tyk API schema support (both OAS and other schemas) in the [marketplace](https://marketplace.visualstudio.com/items?itemName=TykTechnologiesLimited.tyk-schemas).
 You can use this to install the [OAS API](https://github.com/TykTechnologies/tyk-schemas/blob/main/JSON/draft-04/schema_apidefoas.json) schema and develop your OAS API with Visual Studio Code.